theunissenlab/zebra-finch-memory/README.md

 ### Test Context

+Test contexts are referenced in the `Test Context` column of `TrialData.csv` and indicate what stage of the learning ladder the subject was on.

 |Ladder| Test Name   |  # Rewarded Vocalizers |  # Non-rewarded Vocalizers  | Description |
 |------|-------------|-----------|-------------|---|
 |Week 1 / Week 2      |SovsSo_1v1       | 1 song | 1 song |  |